In this post, I'll share with you 8 important ideas you need to know for Charlotte Mason outdoor play.

 In the winter, she recommended two or three hours outside each day: an hour outdoors in the morning, coming in to warm up and eat lunch, and then heading back out in the afternoon.
-We are still trying to figure out what this looks like in Colorado because some days it is just too cold to take little ones outside.
+Modern research supports this.
+Lack of outdoor time is linked to many childhood problems, like Sensory Processing Disorder, obesity, and even ADHD.

 This frees me from the guilt of not getting outside when it’s cold, or the baby needs to sleep, or we have errands to run.
 I have to find a maintainable balance.
 If I know that being outside is the absolute best for my children, I’ll try to be out there every chance I get; but I also have duties in order to keep everyone fed and healthy.